-None of the material presented in or as part of this course may be used for malicious purposes.
-Using whatever they learn on this course, the student bears all responsibility for the consequences of their actions and intentions.
-Students must agree that the skills and knowledge gained are presented for the improvement of learning and not to be exploited for malicious purposes.
+None of the material presented within or as part of this course may be used for malicious purposes.
+Using whatever they learn on this course, the student bears all responsibility for the consequences of their intentions and actions.
+The materials presented are for the purpose of learning and, by taking this course, students agree that the knowledge and skills gained may not be exploited for malicious purposes.

 This course covers:

 • An introduction to the Internet of Things (IoT)

 • Threat points within the IoT